-When it comes between working hard and working productively, you always want your employees to work effectively.
+When it comes to working hard and working productively, you always want your employees to work effectively.
 People can force themselves to work to meet deadlines, but if their brains are working against them, it doesn’t matter how long or how hard they work, the results will still not be their best.
 When people work productively, however, they can get their work done faster, and with better results.
-The difference between these two stages is how healthy and happy your employee is, and a significant contributor to this state of being is the office in which they work.
+The difference between these two stages is how healthy and happy your employee is, and a significant contributor to this state of being in the office in which they work.
 This is why you need to work on bettering your office space so that your employees enjoy themselves more, and get better work done as a result, and all you need to do is ensure space has the following.

 Humans need light.
 A lack of light can exacerbate and even cause a large range of mental health and physical health conditions that make working and living more difficult.
 Physically, a lack of light (particularly during winter) leads to a Vitamin D deficiency.
 Mentally, a lack of light can cause or worsen depression, anxiety, and can even cause your employees to feel drowsy and unproductive (for support with depression, anxiety, and other mental health concerns, please click here).
 Other health considerations you must take into account is that poor lighting is also hard on the eyes, which, combined, means that you as an employer or owner have many different incentives to ensure that your office is as bright and clean as possible.